It’s like snatching a security blanket from a kid.

 What…?
 Why would someone want to feel special because of their painful past?

 I don’t think anyone does it on purpose.
-We’ve unconsciously learned to base who we are on past experiences (among other things).
-When you let the past dictate how you value yourself, you sabotage your potential.
+We’ve learned to base who we are on past experiences (among other things).
+When you let the past dictate your value, you sabotage your potential.

 As a result, you lock yourself into your own prison.
-With time, some people get used to the prison.
-Knowing what to expect, even if that means suffering, can give you a sense of security (as I’d explained in #1 above).
+Some people get used to the prison.
+Knowing what to expect, even if that means suffering, can give you a sense of security.

 Because not everyone has gone through what you have, it makes you stick out of the crowd.
 Which means people may treat you nicer or pay extra attention to you.
 If you don’t get special treatment, you might get angry and demand it of others.